KSP-KOS/KOS/doc/source/language/variables.rst

 of the program, then there is effectively no difference between a ``DECLARE LOCAL`` (or just ``LOCAL`` for short) and a ``DECLARE GLOBAL`` (or just ``GLOBAL`` for short) statement.
-They are both goihg to make a variable at global scope because that's the scope the program was in when the statement was encoutnered.
+They are both going to make a variable at global scope because that's the scope the program was in when the statement was encountered.

 Examples::